 Gill has been commissioned by New York Live Arts, The Chocolate Factory, The Kitchen, and Dance Theater Workshop.
 Her performances have toured at national and international venues including Fusebox Festival, Texas; The Nazareth College Dance Festival, New York; and Dance Umbrella, United Kingdom.

 Following her FCA support, Gill received a Doris Duke Performing Artist Award (2015), was a 2013-2015 New York City Center Choreography Fellow, and a 2015-2016 Lower Manhattan Cultural Council Extended Life artist-in-residence.
-Prior to her 2012 Grants to Artists award, Gill received a 2011 Time Out New York “Best Dance of 2011," a New York State Dance and Performance “Bessie" Special Juried Award (2011), and a New York State Dance And Performance “Bessie" Outstanding Emerging Choreographer Award (2011).
+In 2015, Gill received an FCA Emergency Grant to premiere Portrait Study at New York Live Arts in New York.
+Prior to her 2012 Grants to Artists award, Gill received a 2011 Time Out New York "Best Dance of 2011," a New York State Dance and Performance "Bessie" Special Juried Award (2011), and a New York State Dance And Performance "Bessie" Outstanding Emerging Choreographer Award (2011).

 Gill received a B.F.A from New York University's Tisch School of The Arts (2003).
 She began her dance training with Rose Marie Menes and Tami Horowitz at the Westchester Ballet Center as well as the New York State Summer School of the Arts where she trained with Carolyn Adams and Julie Strandberg.
 Gill is a member of The Hatchery Project, a multi-residency program and has been a guest artist and instructor at Barnard College, Eugene Lang College the New School for Liberal Arts, and Arizona State University.